A Place for Mom

 Memory care day centers provide a spectrum of services, so the benefits can extend into a number of areas for seniors with dementia:

-• Socialization helps to reduce or prevent isolation in seniors.
+• Socialization.
+Socialization helps to reduce or prevent isolation in seniors.
 “When people with Alzheimer’s or dementia are connected, they’re a completely different person,” said Joan Marie Granato, owner of Future Focus Inc., an adult day service consulting company.

 • Health and wellness.
 Many centers have health professionals on staff who can provide both health care and daily monitoring.